Previous Post: The Torres Del Paine Circuit – Patagonia’s #1 Hike

 At the south end of the promenade sits the Hotel Dreams ( with a Casino and a Spa and a convention center and a few restaurants!).
 It didn’t seem terribly busy when I passed by.
 It struck me that Punta Arenas needs to be more aggressive about attracting some of that very lucrative cruise ship business that Ushuaia on the Argentinian side of Tierra del Fuego seems to own.

-5. Visiting the Magellanic Penguin and Sea Lion Colonies:
+5. Visiting the Magellanic Penguin & Sea Lion Colonies:

 Definitely worth a half-day or more is a visit to one of the two Magellanic Penguin colonies not far from Punta Arenas.
 If seasickness is a problem, then a bus ride to the Otway colony to the northwest of the city may do the trick.
 Much better though, because of the ten times greater number of penguins you will see, is the visit to Isla Magdalena.
 A bonus is a side visit to Isla Marta to see the colony of sea lions there.
 Take a peek below to see a few of the 100+ photos I just had to shot that day.
 A warning: this is definitely a situation where a DSLR with a fast telephoto lens will allow you to get shots that most people won’t get.
 My 16-80 mm just wasn’t long enough to get those National Geographic shots!

-Click here to see the website of the Turismo Aonikenk tour I took.
-The actual page on the tour has disappeared since 2012.
+The Turismo Aonikenk tour agency which I went with has disappeared since 2012.
 Our tour group left town at 9:00 a.m. and we were back around 1:30.
+An agency operating in 2018 is Solo Expediciones.
+The Tripadvisor reviews are overwhelmingly positive.
+(Click on the blue text to access the websites.)

-6. A visit To Punta Arenas’ Cementario Municipal:
+6. A visit To Punta Arenas’ Cementerio Municipal:

 The municipal cemetery was a nice thirty-minute walk from the Tragaluz B&B and made for a worthwhile destination.
 I spent over an hour wandering along the various paths, looking at the United Nations of names on the tombstones and marvelling at the grand mausoleums that some of Punta Arenas’ adopted sons and daughters could afford.

-7. Take pictures of the many dogs you will see wandering around the city
+7. Take pictures of the many dogs wandering around

 Time Is Up!
 Off to the Aeropuerto…buen viaje!